ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `[aggregator]/aggregate` with AggregateContinueReq as the payload and the media type set to "message/ppm-aggregate-continue-req".

-For each PrepareShare in AggregateContinueReq.process_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared.
+For each PrepareShare in AggregateContinueReq.prepare_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared.

 * If failed, then mark the report as failed and reply with a failed PrepareShare to the leader.
 * If finished, then mark the report as finished and reply with a finished PrepareShare to the leader.
-The helper then moves to the completion phase of aggregation;
+The helper then stores the output share and awaits for collection;
-  see {{agg-complete}}.
+  see {{collect-flow}}.

 Otherwise, preparation continues.
 In this case, the helper computes its updated state and output message as follows: